substrait-io/substrait-java/examples/substrait-spark/README.md

 ### Substrait Creation

-This optimized plan is the best starting point to produce a Substrait Plan; there's a `createSubstrait(..)` function that does the work and writes a binary protobuf file (`spark)
+This optimized plan is the best starting point to produce a Substrait Plan; there's a `createSubstrait(..)` function that does the work and produces a binary protobuf Substrait file.

 ```
     LogicalPlan optimised = result.queryExecution().optimizedPlan();